Welcome to our Beginner’s Guide to Index Funds

 Can You Retire A Millionaire With Index Funds?

-When we started writing the beginners guide to index funds – everyone asked us this question.
+When we started writing the beginners guide to index funds – this was the most frequently asked question.

 Our Early Retirement Calculator demonstrates this perfectly.